-Ain’t Them Bodies Saints is like a story of Bonnie and Clyde in another time, while its universal theme and classic look make it timeless at the same time.
-Hazy afternoons, somber evenings, landscape shots of rural Texas and a simple yet effective score give it a poetic look and feel.
+Ain’t Them Bodies Saints is like a Texan Bonnie and Clyde in the ’60s with a timeless universal theme and texture.
+Hazy afternoons, somber evenings, landscape shots of rural Texas, and a simple yet effective score give it a poetic look and feel.

 While it is a romantic story, the film never delves into melodrama.
 It’s subtle and atmospheric.
 Rooney Mara is emotionally contained yet intriguing.
 Casey Affleck is capable enough.
 Keith Carradine gives his spare character nuance.
-Ben Foster gives a memorable performance as a good old fashion cop, far from the crazed characters he usually plays.
+Ben Foster gives a memorable performance as a good old fashion cop.

-Emotionally evocative cinematography and solid casting performance aside, the film has a generic plot, thin characters, and a barely there narrative.
+Emotionally evocative cinematography and solid casting performance aside, the film has a generic plot, thin characters, and a barely-there narrative.
 You’re thrown in the middle of the story where the characters finally get what’s coming for them.
-The characters aren’t fleshed out.
-These elements are set aside to accommodate the brooding atmosphere of the film.